 Challenge 9 will be addressed seriously when the State of the Future Index or similar systems are used regularly in decisionmaking, when national corporate law is modified to recognize transinstitutional organizations, and when at least 50 countries require elected officials to be trained in decisionmaking.

-Africa: North African revolutions promise to open the decisionmaking processes, increasing freedom of the press to better inform the public.
+Africa: The first Global African Diaspora summit held in South Africa in May 2012 called for professionals in the African diaspora to return with their skills to help the continent.
+If the brain drain cannot be reversed, African diaspora should be connected to the development processes back home through Internet tele-nation systems.
+There are several ambitious strategic plans to close Africa’s infrastructure gap, such as the AU-NEPAD African Infrastructure Action Plan 2010–2015, the Infrastructure Project Preparation Facility, and the Pan–African Infrastructure Development Fund.
+North African revolutions promised to open the decisionmaking processes, increasing freedom of the press to better inform the public.
 For tribally oriented Africa, the question remains, how can the cultural advantages of extended families be kept while making political and economic decisions more objective and less corrupt?
 Development of African civil society may need external pressure for freedom of the press, accountability, and transparency of government.
 Microsoft is collaborating to help e-government systems improve transparency and decisionmaking.
-If the brain drain cannot be reversed, expatriates should be connected to the development processes back home through Internet systems.

-Asia and Oceania: In general, decisions tend to focus more on the good of the family than on the good of the individual in Asian societies; will individualistic Internet change this philosophy?
-Synergies of Asian spirituality and collectivist culture with more linear, continuous, and individualistic western decisionmaking systems could produce new decisionmaking philosophies.
-Kuwait is introducing a collective intelligence system and a national SOFI for the Early Warning System in the Prime Minister's Office.
+Asia and Oceania: In general, decisions tend to focus more on the good of the family than on the good of the individual in Asian societies.
+Will the individualistic Internet change this philosophy?
+Synergies of Asian spirituality and collectivist culture with the Western more linear, continuous, and individualistic decisionmaking systems could produce new decisionmaking philosophies.
+Kuwait has introduced a national collective intelligence system and a national SOFI for the Early Warning System in the Prime Minister’s Office.
 ASEAN could be the key institution to help improve decisionmaking systems in the region.

-Europe: Bureaucratic complexity, lack of transparency, and proliferation of decision heads threatens clear decisionmaking in the EU.
-Europe is experiencing "reporting fatigue" due to so many treaties and bureaucratic rules.
+Europe: The European financial crises, bureaucratic complexity, lack of transparency, and proliferation of decision heads threatens clear decisionmaking in the EU.
+Europe is experiencing “reporting fatigue” due to so many treaties and bureaucratic rules.
 Tensions between the EU and its member governments and among ethnic groups are making decisionmaking difficult.
-Russia is improving policy decisionmaking efficiency by coordination among stakeholders in nanotechnology research among several Councils, Commissions at the Russian Parliament, government, and the Russian Academy of Science.
-It was a response to the crosssectoral and multidisciplinary nature of nanotech.
+The cornerstone of the EU response to economic and financial crisis is the new set of rules on enhanced EU economic governance that entered into force on 13 December 2011.
+It has four main components: stronger preventive action through a reinforced Stability and Growth Pact and deeper fiscal coordination; stronger corrective action through a reinforced SGP; minimum requirements for national budgetary frameworks; and preventing and correcting macroeconomic and competitiveness imbalances.
+Russia is improving policy decisionmaking efficiency by coordination among stakeholders in nanotechnology research among several Councils, Commissions at the Russian Parliament, the government, and the Russian Academy of Science.
+It was a response to the cross-sectoral and multidisciplinary nature of nanotech.

 Latin America: Chile is pioneering e-government systems that can be models for other countries in the region.
 For e-government to increase transparency, reduce corruption, and improve decisions, Internet access beyond the wealthiest 20% is necessary.
 The remaining 80% receive inefficient service, difficult access locations, restricted operating hours, and nontransparent processes.
 Government institutional design, management, and data for decisionmaking are weak in the region.
 Latin America has to improve citizen participation and public education for political awareness.

-North America: Blogs and self-organizing groups on the Internet are becoming de facto decisionmakers in North America, with decisions made at the lowest level appropriate to the problem.
+North America: In 1997 IBM’s Deep Blue beat the world chess champion; in 2011 IBM’s Watson beat top TV quiz show knowledge champions.
+What’s next?
+Apps on mobile phones for collective intelligence?
+Blogs and self-organizing groups on the Internet are becoming de facto decisionmakers in North America, with decisions made at the lowest level appropriate to the problem.
 Approximately 20% of U.S. corporations use decision support systems to select criteria, rate options, or show how issues have alternative business positions and how each is supported or refuted by research.
 Intellipedia provides open source intelligence to improve decisionmaking.
-The region's dependence on computer-augmented decisionmaking—from e-government to tele-business—creates new vulnerabilities to manipulation by organized crime, corruption, and cyber-terrorism, as discussed in Challenges 6 and 12.
+The region’s dependence on computer-augmented decisionmaking—from e-government to tele-business—creates new vulnerabilities to manipulation by organized crime, corruption, and cyber-terrorism, as discussed in Challenges 6 and 12.

 If you would like to update and improve this challenge please enter your text in the space provided below.
 Although it is not required, if you would like to be included in our statistics for each challenge.
 Please fill in the contact information in the first part of the form below.